 Tobacco-like products are any products that mimic and are consumed in a manner similar to a tobacco product.
 Tobacco-like products can be consumed in a variety of ways, including but not limited to: smoking, using electronic cigarettes, vaporizing, or using water pipes or hookahs.
 For the purpose of this policy, tobacco-like products do not include regulated nicotine replacement therapy products.

-The Board believes that the consumption of alcohol, tobacco, tobacco-like products and cannabis on or in District property or at District functions is inappropriate.
+The Board believes that the consumption of alcohol, tobacco, tobacco-like products and cannabis on or in Division property or at Division functions is inappropriate.

 Traditional tobacco is an important part of First Nations and Métis cultures.
-The Board recognizes that the ceremonial use of tobacco as part of cultural practice is appropriate in the District.
+The Board recognizes that the ceremonial use of tobacco as part of cultural practice is appropriate in the Division.

-The Superintendent will be responsible for implementing this policy through appropriate administrative regulations and communication with District stakeholders, including staff, students and parents/guardians.
+The Superintendent will be responsible for implementing this policy through appropriate administrative regulations and communication with Division stakeholders, including staff, students and parents/guardians.